 Publishing on your own blog can also be considered but it might not be sufficient to gain attention of patent examiners around the world, unless you are an SEO (Search Engine Optimisation) legend .

 Patents are the best source of technical information

 Even if you do not file your own patents, you should keep track of what others are doing.
 All patent information is publicly available in 18 months from the first filing and it is an absolute gold mine.
 Due to the amount of data, you need to know where and what to look for as one could literally drown in the information available.

-Outsourcing your search to an IP firm which uses commercial databases and deals with patent information to generate competitor watches will save you time and money.
-However, there are also ways you can use basic capabilities of public databases in your R&D processes.
-We provide training in the use of public databases such as Espacenet and Google Patents, for our clients and it helps improve the quality of initial disclosures prepared by inventors.
+Outsourcing your search to an IP firm that uses commercial databases and deals with patent information to generate competitor watches will save you time and money.
+However, there are also ways you can use the basic capabilities of public databases in your R&D processes.
+At Basck, we provide training in the use of public databases such as Espacenet and Google Patents, for our clients and it helps improve the quality of initial disclosures prepared by inventors.

-Most importantly, patents should be viewed as not only a legal tool but also a commercial one part of your business strategy.
-Different companies apply different strategies to their intellectual property.
+Most importantly, patents should be viewed not only as a legal tool but a commercial one — one that is deeply embedded in your business strategy.
+Remember, different companies apply different strategies to their intellectual property.
 There is no “one size fits all” but it is important to understand all perks that come with your investment in patents and use those to their full potential.